Before These Moments Slip Away

 I have boys.
 I will get used to bugs.
 I just will.

-What was I thinking – teaching my kids about Bugs?
+What was I thinking - teaching my kids about Bugs?
 Seriously, did I contemplate the repercussions of this wise move for even a moment?
-As we got started on the Classification of Animals section of What Your Third Grader Needs to Know, the part my kids got all wound up about was learning to tell bugs apart from each other.
-I had heard there was a Bug … Continue reading I have boys.
+As we got started on the Classification of Animals section of What Your Third Grader Needs to Know, the part my kids got all wound up about was learning to tell bugs apart … Continue reading I have boys.
 I will get used to bugs.
 I just will.

 The Salt Flats

-For a Friday Night Movie night not long ago, we watched, The World’s Fastest Indian, the story of Burt Munro and his Indian Motorcycle and the story of him setting land speed records at the Bonneville Salt Flats.
+For a Friday Night Movie night not long ago, we watched, The World's Fastest Indian, the story of Burt Munro and his Indian Motorcycle and the story of him setting land speed records at the Bonneville Salt Flats.
 Ben has been obsessed with it ever since.
-Tonight, he built a miniature, including canning salt sprinkled onto glue on cardboard to make the Salt Flats Continue reading The Salt Flats
+Tonight, he built a miniature, including canning salt sprinkled … Continue reading The Salt Flats

 With Great Success and Aplomb

 Bean being outfitted as a Knight for Jousting We are starting early at raising our boys to be Renaissance Men!
 A renaissance man or polymath is a person who is skilled in multiple fields or multiple disciplines, and who has a broad base of knowledge.
-The term renaissance man is largely based on the various artists and scholars of the European Renaissance, (starting in about … Continue reading With Great Success and Aplomb
+The term renaissance man is largely based on the various … Continue reading With Great Success and Aplomb

 Ben’s First Film